regulskimichal/docker-postgres-pg_dropcache/README.md

-# PostgreSQL 12.1 with pg_dropcache
+# PostgreSQL 12.1 with pg_dropcache and pgAgent
 This repository contains Docker image of Postgres from [official Docker repository](https://github.com/docker-library/postgres) with a [precompiled extension](https://github.com/zilder/pg_dropcache) which allows to flush a database buffers.

 ## Motivation